BNHM/bnhm-directory-wp/Readme.md

 [print_bnhm_news limit="3"] Display three news items (input any number here to limit news items)

 [print_bnhm_news limit="all"] Display all news items for this museum

+## Styling

+Names listing for alphabetical and groups have class = 'bnhm_dir' You can apply styling to that class to change look and feel